Three dimensional topological quantum field theory from $U_q(\mathfrak{gl}(1 \vert 1))$ and $U(1 \vert 1)$ Chern--Simons theory: Preliminary material

-When $\cat$ is a modular $\Gr$-category relative to $(\Zt,\XX)$, the decorated $3$-manifold invariant $\CGP_\cat$ is part of a once-extended TQFT \cite{BCGP, derenzi2022}.
-In this paper, we restrict attention to the truncation of this theory to a non-extended TQFT, which we describe in this section.
+When $\cat$ is a modular $\Gr$-category relative to $(\Zt,\XX)$, the decorated $3$-manifold invariants of Section \ref{sec:CGPInvt} is part of a once-extended topological quantum field theory (TQFT) \cite{BCGP, derenzi2022}.
+In this paper, we restrict attention to the truncation of this theory to a non-extended TQFT.